sluukkonen/possu/README.md

 ## sql

-Create an SQL query that the other functions of Possu accept.
+Create an SQL query.

 This is the only way to create queries in Possu.
-Other possu functions check that the query has been created with `sql`.
+Other Possu functions check that the query has been created with `sql`.

 ```typescript